alexziab/growpacity/README.md

 # Growpacity
 Growpacity is a Python and C toolkit for calculating dust opacities in astrophysical environments.
-It provides a master class (`OpacityCalculator`) for generating, storing, and interpolating mean opacities (Rosseland and Planck) over customizable grids of grain size distributions, temperature, and power-law exponents.
+It provides a class (`OpacityCalculator`) for generating, storing, and interpolating mean opacities (Rosseland and Planck) over customizable grids of grain size distributions, temperature, and power-law exponents.
 This package is designed as a wrapper around [OpTool](https://github.com/cdominik/optool), allowing users to specify grain composition and obtain temperature-, maximum grain size-, and dust size distribution-dependent mean opacities.
 The resulting tables are lightweight and optimized for use in radiation hydrodynamics and dust coagulation models, where grain size distributions evolve dynamically.

 **Note:** Growpacity does not introduce a new dust opacity model; it provides a computationally efficient framework for tabulating and interpolating opacities based on user-defined choices of grain composition and size distribution.
 The applicability of the results depends on the user's physical assumptions.